anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

   </tr>
 </table>

-Listing the functions is optional, you would not need the above permissions if you already know the functions name and region via different ways like function having a public endpoint which give off the function name etc.
+Listing the functions is optional, you would not need the above permissions if you already know the functions name and region via different ways like a function having a public endpoint which gives off the function name etc.

 ### Listing Cloud Function Information via gCloud and Cloud Function API (gRPC & REST)